COVID- 19 Response

 We want you to know that we are continuing our strict practice of cleaning, disinfecting and sanitizing throughout our facility and shelter.
 In addition, we have limited in-office staff, implemented social distancing practices wherever possible.
-We are working to balance our social obligation to limited the spread with our dedication to keeping survivors safe and supported.
+We are working to balance our social obligation to limiting the spread of COVID-19 with our dedication to keeping survivors safe and supported.

 This is a rapidly changing situation and we will do our very best to keep the community notified regarding any changes to services and programming.
 We will keep our website and social media updated with any changes to these plans.

 We do expect this will impact the Violence Prevention Center in ways we can only begin to imagine.
 If you wish to make a donation, please visit our secure website here.

 If you have any questions please contact us.

 We are grateful to our community and their commitment to survivors of domestic violence